metacryptid/cybermaps/README.md

 - This software is not designed for serious navigation or commercial use.
 You should not treat its maps as 100% reliable.

+- Very low-power computers may experience issues processing map data.
+This is a fairly resource-intensive application.